What is Zen Meditation?

 - What is Zen Meditation?

 - Why You Should Meditate?

 - What are the Benefits of Zen Meditation?

 - How to Keep your Head, Neck, Eyes, and Hands

 This meditation tackle deep-rooted issues of Buddhism which helps you to solve general life questions that often seemed to be lack of answers, and it does not base only on practice and intuition, rather than logic

 What are the Benefits of Zen Meditation?

-You can gain a lot of benefits, if you practice Zen meditation, it cultivates your thoughts and l improves your power of thinking and will change your desires also.
+Well, there are many.
+If you practice Zen meditation regularly it cultivates good thoughts and l improves your power of thinking and will change your desires also.

 - It provides insight into how the mind works